AY2425S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 1. User requests to list persons (e.g., using the `list` command).

-2. AddressBook shows a list of persons with their **Name, Phone, Email, Address, Major and Tags(if any)** in an indexed format.
+2. CollabSync shows a list of persons with their **Name, Phone, Email, Address, Major and Tags(if any)** in an indexed format.

 3. User requests to delete a specific person in the list by index (e.g., `delete 3`).

-4. AddressBook prompts a popup box to request user to confirm their deletion.
+4. CollabSync prompts a popup box to request user to confirm their deletion.

 5. User enters the confirm button.

-6. AddressBook deletes the person with the given index.
+6. CollabSync deletes the person with the given index.

     **Use case ends.**

 **Extensions**

 * 2a.
 The list is empty.
     * 2a1.
-AddressBook informs the user that there are no contacts to delete.
+CollabSync informs the user that there are no contacts to delete.

       **Use case ends.**

 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+CollabSync shows an error message.

       **Use case** resumes at step 2.